Skip to main content

 About the project

-Although the car park can be used temporarily for parking, the building is still earthquake-prone and is scheduled to be demolished in 2027, when the wider park area will be redeveloped.
+Although the car park can be used for parking in the short-term, the building is still earthquake prone and will be demolished when the wider park area is redeveloped in the future.

 Background